Skip to main content

 WHAT WILL OUR LEGACY BE?

 This is a question we ask ourselves often as the keepers of Stonington’s history and the Lighthouse Museum.
 The answer is always the same.
 We want to be a resource for our community of students, educators, visitors, partners, and for our future; to serve as a catalyst for engagement with the past as a tool to recognize our place in time and fully appreciate our role in the world today.
+We want to welcome everyone.

 The Historic Stonington Lighthouse Museum welcomes more than ten thousand visitors each year.
 Since early 2023, field trips to the Lighthouse Museum have quadrupled and our classroom outreach initiatives have tripled.
 Visitors come from around the world and include students of all ages, educators, local and state officials, as well as residents of Stonington and surrounding communities.
 They come to see the 1840 Lighthouse and climb its tower, to enjoy the open space and the panoramic views of Little Narragansett Bay, and they come to explore the exhibits that tell the stories of Historic Stonington.